(… aren’t all Rotarians supposed to be nice?)

 Over the years, I’ve spoken to several Rotary Clubs in the region.
 I like Rotarians.
-They are community minded, values-driven, and usually nice people.
-I met the current President of the 2nd Rotary Club at a gala and they invited me to speak to their group on the topic of “Steve Jobs’ Three Foundational Pillars for Creating the Ultimate Brand.”
+They are community-minded, values-driven, and usually nice people.
+I met the President of the 2nd Rotary Club at a gala, and they invited me to speak to their group on the topic of “Steve Jobs’ Three Foundational Pillars for Creating the Ultimate Brand.”

 … tiny Apple’s strategy for creating a colossal brand …

-Like many long-established service organizations, this club was facing some challenges in recruiting and retaining new members.
+Like many long-established service organizations, this club faced challenges in recruiting and retaining new members.
 But most importantly, members that shared the same values, would embrace the service mission, and then stick around.
-The Steve Jobs presentation would be perfect because it would illustrate how tiny Apple’s strategy for creating a colossal brand had allowed it to be an industry force for over 40 years, and eventually become the world’s most valuable company.
+The Steve Jobs presentation would be perfect because it would illustrate how tiny Apple’s strategy for creating a colossal brand had allowed it to be an industry force for over 40 years and eventually become the world’s most valuable company.
 This Rotary Club could adopt the same principles to attract the perfect cohort of new members.

-On the morning of the presentation, I arrived early to set up and was able to meet everyone as they came in.
+On the morning of the presentation, I arrived early to set up and met everyone as they came in.
 (I was surprised at how many people I knew.)
-The current President was not able to be there, but the Past President greeted me and made sure that I was getting settled in.
-He also gave me some background on this club, and how one of its charter’s pillars was “humour.”
+The President could not be there, but the Past President greeted me and ensured that I was getting settled in.
+He also gave me some background on this club and how one of its charter’s pillars was “humour.”

 - sing the national anthem